Why Rest Periods Matter

 The Science of Recovery

 Your muscles use ATP (adenosine triphosphate) for energy during exercise.
-After a set, it takes about 3 minutes to restore 90-95% of ATP and phosphocreatine stores.
-Shorter rest means less energy available for the next set.
+After a hard set, it takes several minutes to restore most of your ATP and phosphocreatine stores, which is one reason heavier lifting usually benefits from longer rest.

 Rest Period Recommendations by Goal